HeshamMoneer/Phosphenes-Simulation/readme.md

 2. The faces are not detected in every frame but rather limited times in 1s (3 times/second)
 3. switched to optimized numpy loops
 4. cached circles to avoid calling the draw method of opencv many times
+5. move gaussian effect to be done on phosphenes before caching